Life

 A Quick Hit on the Availability of THC Drinks at the United Center in Chicago

 Well, the times they are a-changing.
 Just a quick note here about the news out of Chicago this week that the United Center, home of the Chicago Bulls (NBA) and Chicago Blackhawks (NHL), is going to start selling beverages with THC.
 Apparently, they won’t be sold at the those games, though.
 Hearing this, I’m not sure what I think.
 Is it better than alcohol?
 Yes, probably; though I’ve never had a THC beverage so I have no idea how drinking it plays out in someone’s head.
 I assume they’d be a bit buzzed heading to the parking lot, especially if they have more than one.
 I saw that one of the arguments in favor of the move is that Americans are much more likely to properly dose themselves with a beverage, than say with a gummy.
 That makes sense to me.
 Americans have been self dosing alcohol by imbibing for our entire history.
-We’re used medicating ourselves that way.
+We’re used to medicating ourselves that way.
 What I wonder is how long it takes for the beverage to have an effect.
 The longer it takes, the more likely for mayhem on the roads.
 Then again, concerts take place every night all over America with stoned drivers heading home and that doesn’t seem to be much of an issue.
 Indeed, since they aren’t selling the beverages at the games (yet), I imagine concert will be the type of event that they will be available at.

 Another thought I have about this is that it is a positive step away from alcohol and towards a more benign, though still powerful drug.
 Combine this with the related fact that Americans are consuming less and less alcohol and I can see why the United Center is making the decision (they are capitalists reacting to what the market wants) and why consumers might be looking for an alternative to $14 Bud Lights (ugh).